Skip to main content

 2. Select your PostgreSQL database connection

-3. Run the following script to generate sample data:
+3. Execute the script to generate sample data

 This creates all source tables and populates them with sample e-commerce data.